 -

-Is there a coating on the back of the photovoltaic panel
+Is the bottom of the photovoltaic panel leak-proof

 [PDF Version]